-Lasting Collaboration with Aboriginal Communities
+Lasting Collaboration with Indigenous Communities

-We also focus on developing constructive relationships with Aboriginal communities, with whom we work collaboratively to ensure that our forests continue to provide for future generations.
+We also focus on developing constructive relationships with Indigenous communities, with whom we work collaboratively to ensure that our forests continue to provide for future generations.
 Key to facilitating this partnership is continuous dialogue with chiefs, band councils and elders in our operating communities.

 Measuring Our Local Impact

 Our operations are located in Canada and the United States.
 Each operation may be an anchor for the local economy, but it also relies on that same community to maintain its sustainability.
 Our operations and employees support and participate in local community life, and we work with community leaders to understand local issues and concerns.